ajchili/mp_better_ct/README.md

 ### getting started (development)
-_This pertains to both development of this mod as well as other mods._
+_This pertains to both development of this mod as well as other mods_

-The basic requirements for development are listed below.
+The basic requirements for development are listed below:
 * [Call of Duty: Black Ops](http://store.steampowered.com/app/42700/Call_of_Duty_Black_Ops/) I recommend the steam version as it comes with the mod tools, if you get the game other ways you **need** to get the mod tools as well
 * [MohaaScriptEditor](https://github.com/ajchili/mp_better_ct/blob/master/MohaaScriptEditor.exe) Originally recommended [here](http://www.moddb.com/mods/ultimate-combat-training/downloads/uct-v154) by [wcp75](http://www.moddb.com/members/wcp75), I use it because it works
 * A text editor, I use [Notepad++](https://notepad-plus-plus.org/)